luelista/pre_workbench/docs/extending.md

 It can be executed in the HexView context menu after selecting a byte range.

+#### STRING
+The macro expects a character string as input.
+It can be executed from the selection context menu of all text editor components in the application.

 #### DATA_SOURCE
 The macro shows up in the *Data Source Type* select box in the Data Source Window.
 It's output (to be placed in the `output` variable by the macro) will